Skip to content

 A Project is the core container of knowledge in Darwin.

-Every estimation, document, IFC model, module, price list, and revision lives inside a project.
+Every estimation, document, IFC model, QTO session, work request, approval, baseline, cost entry, and revision lives inside a project.
+Before estimation work becomes durable, it needs a project context.

 This page walks you through: